EterNodes/bot/README.md

 # bot
 EterNodes bot source code !

-Make sure to read the Licence !
+Make sure to read the License !

 Made by 0xyToan\n#0001